Covid-19 global updates: Britain likely to reopen borders to fully vaccinated visitors from U.S., Europe

 Britain’s Sky News quoted the deputy leader of the Labour Party, Angela Rayner, as saying that the potential move to reopen borders was “reckless.”

 “I am very concerned about the government’s announcement via the press this morning,” she said.
-“We need to make sure that we have got a proper data-driven analysis and that we look at an international passport for vaccines ...
-We also know that people who have had the vaccine of course can still get the virus so a testing regime is very important and crucial as well.”
+“We need to make sure that we have got a proper data-driven analysis and that we look at an international passport for vaccines....
+We also know that people who have had the vaccine of course can still get the virus, so a testing regime is very important and crucial as well.”

 Sign up for our coronavirus newsletter | Mapping the spread of the coronavirus: Across the U.S. | Worldwide | Vaccine tracker